Wildlander-mod/Support/Docs/EnemyAnimals.md

 ### Mudcrabs

-As in many other provinces, mudcrabs can also be found in Skyrim, though their appearance differs from those that dwell in the lands of Cyrodiil and Morrowind, as their carapaces tend to be blue-grey and lack the common green-brown tone.
-Depending on their age, Skyrim's mudcrabs can be found in many sizes, from very small to very large, though they rarely become any bigger.
-Although there are claims of at least one mudcrab being as tall as a house in Skyrim's northern coast regions, these most likely are fairytales.
+As in many other provinces, Mudcrabs can also be found in Skyrim, though their appearance differs from those that dwell in the lands of Cyrodiil and Morrowind, as their carapaces tend to be blue-grey and lack the common green-brown tone.
+Depending on their age, Skyrim's Mudcrabs can be found in many sizes, from very small to very large, though they rarely become any bigger.
+Although there are claims of at least one Mudcrab being as tall as a house in Skyrim's northern coast regions, these most likely are fairytales.
 Their size determines their overall strength in combat - the bigger they are, the harder they are to kill and the harder they hit.
 When facing them, magical damage is the best way to deal with them, as their very hard carapaces provide an exceptional amount of protection that will withstand most common weapons.
 If magic is not available, a skilled warrior might also try a mace or some other form of blunt weapon, as the sheer force of such blows can damage the internal organs of these creatures, rendering their protection practically useless.

 **Mudcrab Small**